 One of the main reasons why live events have been so successful over the years is because they give people a unique opportunity to meet and network face-to-face with their peers.
-While this has certainly suffered in 2020 due to the absence of in-person events, there’s no reason why you can’t still encourage or facilitate opportunities for your attendees to engage with one another during your digital or hybrid events.
+While this has certainly suffered in recent times due to the absence of in-person events, there’s no reason why you can’t still encourage or facilitate opportunities for your attendees to engage with one another during your virtual or hybrid events.

-Here are some ideas of how you can use an event app to help drive attendee-to-attendee engagement for your digital events – using Certain’s own event mobile app, Touchpoint, as an example:
+Here are some ideas of how you can use an event app to help drive attendee-to-attendee engagement for your hybrid and virtual events – using Certain’s own mobile and web-based event engagement app, Touchpoint, as an example:

 - Group Trivia Games – Group attendees based on job role, location, or any other designation, and use a general survey in your event mobile app to set up a trivia questionnaire.
 Attendees answering at least half of the questions correctly each get a digital gift card (in Touchpoint, event organizers can access this information under the dashboard survey results report).